-Charts and detailed descriptions of progress, including each stage of design (if any), Contractor's Documents, procurement, manufacture, delivery to Site, construction, erection and testing; and including these stages for work by each Sub-Contractor,

-Photographs in hardcopy & digital copy and videography in two sets showing the various stages of progress on the Site monthly;

-For the supply of manufactured items, the name of the manufacturer, manufacture location, percentage progress, and the actual or expected dates of:

-Commencement of manufacture,

-Contractor's/Engineer's inspections,

-Tests,

-Shipment and arrival at the Site;

-Copies of quality assurance documents, test results and certificates of Materials;

-Safety statistics, including details of any hazardous incidents and activities relating to environmental aspects and public relations; and

-Comparisons of actual and planned progress, with details of any events or circumstances which may jeopardize the completion In accordance with the Contract, and the measures being (or to be) adopted to overcome delays.
+- a) Charts and detailed descriptions of progress, including each stage of design (if any), Contractor's Documents, procurement, manufacture, delivery to Site, construction, erection and testing; and including these - stages for work by each Sub-Contractor, - b) Photographs in hardcopy & digital copy and videography in two sets showing the various stages of progress on the Site monthly; - c) For the supply of manufactured items, the name of the manufacturer, manufacture location, percentage progress, and the actual or expected dates of: - i) Commencement of manufacture, - ii) Contractor's/Engineer's inspections, - iii) Tests, - iv) Shipment and arrival at the Site; - d) Copies of quality assurance documents, test results and certificates of Materials; - e) Safety statistics, including details of any hazardous incidents and activities relating to environmental aspects and public relations; and - f) Comparisons of actual and planned progress, with details of any events or circumstances which may jeopardize the completion In accordance with the Contract, and the measures being (or to be) adopted to overcome delays.

-88. Completion Documents
+89. Completion Documents (not applicable)